auth0/docs/articles/architecture-scenarios/spa-api/spa-implementation-angular2.md

 ## 4. Display UI Elements Conditionally Based on Scope

-During the authorization process we already stored the actual scopes which a user was granted in the local storage.
+During the authorization process we already stored the actual scopes which a user was granted in memory.
 If the `scope` returned in the `authResult` is not empty, it means that a user was issued a different set of scopes than what was initially requested, and we should therefore use `authResult.scope` to determine the scopes granted to the user.

 If the `scope` returned in `authResult` is issued is empty, it means the user was granted all the scopes that were requested, and we can therefore use the requested scopes to determine the scopes granted to the user.